 Savannah and SLS – two great places to launch your legal career.
-The study of law is exciting, dynamic and richly rewarding.
-At SLS, our academic program provides the skills necessary to enter the profession well-equipped and ready to practice law.
+The study of law is exciting, dynamic, and richly rewarding.
+At SLS, our academic program provides our students with the skills necessary to enter the profession well-equipped and ready to practice law.

 The program of study at SLS leads to the Juris Doctor degree upon successful completion of the required and elective curriculum.
 Students may enroll in either the full-time day program or in the part-time program where classes are offered primarily during the evening hours.